DiffusionPDE: Generative PDE-Solving Under Partial Observation: Experiments

 \paragraph{Number of Observations.} We examine the results of DiffusionPDE in solving forward and inverse problems when there are $100$, $300$, $500$, and $1000$ random observations on $\a$, $\u$, or both $\a$ and $\u$.
 The error of DiffusionPDE decreases as the number of sparse observations increases.
 DiffusionPDE is capable of recovering both $\a$ and $\u$ with errors $1\% \sim 10\%$ with approximately $6\%$ observation points at any side for most PDE families.
 DiffusionPDE becomes insensitive to the number of observations and can solve the problems well once more than $3\%$ of the points are observed.

-\paragraph{Observation Sampling Pattern} We show that DiffusionPDE is robust to different sampling patterns of the sparse observations, including grid and non-uniformly concentrated patterns.
+\paragraph{Observation Sampling Pattern.} While CFG struggles with robustness, we show that DiffusionPDE is robust to different sampling patterns of the sparse observations, including grid and non-uniformly concentrated patterns.
 Note that even when conditioned on the full observations, our approach performs on par with the current best methods, likely due to the inherent resilience of our guided diffusion algorithm.
+Additionally, DiffusionPDE can leverage continuous coordinates with bilinear interpolation in the prediction space to obtain predicted values for points that do not lie directly on the grid, without compromising accuracy.